sulphitic786/revelation/README.md

-This is my 3rd project of reactjs.
+This is my 1st project of reactjs.
-Project Name: Modernist
+Project Name: Revelation